-Home » Recent Press Releases » Academy of Art University Partners with Ghirardelli Square for Christmas Tree Stroll
+Home » Recent Press » Academy of Art University Partners with Ghirardelli Square for Christmas Tree Stroll

 San Francisco, CA, December 15, 2020 – Students and faculty of Academy of Art University participated in Ghirardelli Square’s outdoor Winter Wonderland Holiday Market and Christmas Tree Stroll this year by decorating 16 Christmas trees for a design contest.